Why is religion controversial?

-Some students find it helpful background to read introductory texts which outline the basic beliefs and practices of Christianity, Islam, Judaism and Hinduism.
+Some students find it helpful background to read introductory texts which outline the basic beliefs and practices of Christianity, Islam, Judaism and Hinduism – though this is not required to do well in assessments.
 The Oxford University Press Very Short Introductions series can be a helpful orientation, as can the summary resources on various traditions provided for school-level Religious Education at RE Online.

 You will need

-You will need a headset with a microphone and earphones to record the audio presentation component of the second tutor-marked assignment (TMA).
+You will need a PC headset or smartphone to record the audio presentation component of the second tutor-marked assignment.

 You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11) or macOS Monterey or higher.